 Castro launched a bid for president in 2019.
 But on January 2, 2020, he announced that he was suspending his campaign for the White House.

 A run for the presidency puts a candidate’s entire family into the spotlight, especially the spouse.
-But 40-year-old Erica Lira Castro appears accustomed to the attention.
+But Erica Lira Castro appeared accustomed to the attention.
 Her husband also previously served as the mayor of San Antonio, where the family still lives.
 Older Twitter posts indicate Lira Castro has always been very supportive of Julian’s political ambitions.

 Here’s what you need to know.

-1. Erica Lira Castro Was a First Generation College Graduate & is a San Antonio Native
+1. Erica Lira Castro Was a First Generation College Graduate & Is a San Antonio Native

 Erica Lira Castro, like her husband, is a Texas native.
 She was raised in San Antonio and according to her Facebook page, attended Harlandale High School.
 Her father worked as a mechanic and her mother was a secretary.